meilisearch/engine-team/README.md

   <a href="https://slack.meilisearch.com"><img src="https://img.shields.io/badge/slack-Meilisearch-blue.svg?logo=slack" alt="Slack"></a>
 </p>

-The Core Team owns all the repositories related to the core-engine:
+The core team owns all the repositories related to the core-engine:

 - [**Meilisearch**](https://github.com/meilisearch/meilisearch): the main repository containing the current search engine.
 - [**Milli**](https://github.com/meilisearch/milli): the new search engine in development.